• Skip to primary navigation

 Following these step-by-step directions should have been a quick and painless process for removing the soot and dirt from those dark looking fireplace bricks.
 Remember that if you clean your fireplace bricks more often they won’t be so hard to clean in the future.

-Fire Beauty Fireplace Ash Scoop-Gardening Shovel — Best Overall Fire Beauty Fireplace Ash Scoop-Gardening Shovel — Best Overall Check Price
+Fire Beauty Fireplace Shovel - Ash Shovel-Fireplace Scoop-Ash Scoop-Gardening Shovel

 Did you find any shortcuts to make these steps easier?
 Maybe you have some advice you’d like to share with others?
 Please leave any questions, comments, or suggestions if you like.